Hilton Park services

 - 6 Visitor Feedback

-southbound only: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Lucky Coin, Multi Faith Room, Picnic Tables, Showers Motel:
+Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Full Hou$e, Lucky Coin, Multi Faith Room, Picnic Tables, Showers

-northbound only: BP, Shop, Costa, Costa Express, Krispy Kreme, Air1 AdBlue
+Forecourt: BP, Shop, Costa Express, Krispy Kreme, Air1 AdBlue

 First two hours free for all vehicles, after which cars must pay £12.50 and HGVs £21, or £22.50 to include a £9 food voucher.